-Paper Plate Variation
+Paper Plate Dancing Ribbons

-If your kids aren’t quite ready to tie the ribbons onto rings like I showed above, they can use a stapler instead.
+If your kids aren’t quite ready to tie the ribbons onto rings as I showed above, they can use a stapler instead.
 We used two paper plates to make the ring a little sturdier.
 Kids can staple ribbons around the paper plate.
 They can then complete their craft by decorating or coloring the paper plate ring.
 In the picture below, we used Valentine’s Day stickers, but this craft can be used for any holiday or theme.

 Ideas for Using Dancing Ribbons

 The thing that I love about these ribbon rings is there are so many fun ways to use them.
 Here are a few ideas.